Sciensano-Healthdata/HdBe-FHIR-R4-CBB/logical models/LogicalModel-HdBe-ContactInformation.doc.md

 ## zib [ContactInformation-v1.2](https://zibs.nl/wiki/ContactInformation-v1.2(2020EN)) difference

 This CBB differs a lot from the CBB, as we decided to make the CBB more generic and develop it more closely to the FHIR datatype than the zib would have allowed.
-This changed the logical model from having a separate container for phonenumbers and a separate container for emailadresses, to one structure in which all elements are defined.
-Underneath is described more specific which elements are replaced.
+This changed the logical model from having separate containers for phonenumbers and for emailadresses, to one structure in which all elements are defined.
+As a result, all CBBs where this partial information model is used, should change the cardinality of this concept from 0..1 to 0..*.

+Underneath is described more specific which elements in this CBB are replaced.

 | Concept         | Category          | Description                             |
 |-----------------|-------------------|-----------------------------------------|